Updated October 3, 2019 . AmFam Team

 Simply throwing your old computer in the trash isn’t a smart option – not to mention it can be illegal depending on your local laws.
 The electronic components are bad for the environment, so special arrangements must be made.
 Check with your local sanitation department for rules and regulations on the disposal of electronics.
-If you want to do more than just trash your old computer, here are some great alternatives to consider:
+If you want to do more than just trash your old computer, here are some great alternatives to consider.

-- Recycle it – The Environmental Protection Agency (Opens in a new tab) has information about some great options.
+Recycle it.
+The Environmental Protection Agency (Opens in a new tab) has information about some great options.
 And your local community may also have a recycling program!

-- Repurpose it – Your computer may still have some use as a DVR for security cameras or as a household media server.
+Repurpose it.
+Your computer may still have some use as a DVR for security cameras or as a household media server.